Particular/docs.particular.net/samples/outbox/sqltransport-sqlpersistence-ef/sample.md

 ### Receiver project

 The Receiver mimics a back-end system.
-It is also configured to use SQLServer transport with Sql persistence  and Outbox.
+It is also configured to use SQLServer transport with SQL persistence  and Outbox.
 It uses [EntityFramework](https://msdn.microsoft.com/en-us/library/gg696172.aspx) to store business data (orders).

 snippet:ReceiverConfiguration